KylevdLangemheen/DeepLearning2/README.md

 2. ResNet - ResNet model as a discriminator was used.
 3. VGG16 - VGG16 model as a discriminator was used.

+## How to run the code
+The repository is divided in three major parts.
+- Directory **Run_files_v1_house** cantains the standard CycleGAN implementation.
+- Directory **Run_files_v2_house** contains the ResNet based discriptor implementation for CycleGAN.
+- Directory **Run_files_v3_house** contains the VGG16 based discriptor implementation for CycleGAN.
+- Other parts are the results and minor development efforts.

+To run the files, open the relevant file and use 'python \<filename\>' from terminal.

 ## Results

 1. Standard